 (30 minutes, medium)

 We’re staying in card games’ territory, but we’re traveling a couple of thousand years back in time for our next game.
-7 Wonders: Duel is like its big brother, a civilization-building game.
+7 Wonders: Duel is like its big brother, a civilization-building game, which you do by building a tableau of cards in front of you.

 Your civilization will try to win the game by military might, scientific advance, or (if neither of those happens) victory points.